-With the GDPR’s effective date, may 25 2018, on the horizon Human Resource Management departments should be planning on how to undertake the necessary changes that will ensure their operations remain legal when the regulation starts being applicable across Europe.
+With the GDPR’s effective start date, May 25 2018, on the horizon, Human Resource Management departments should be planning on how to undertake the necessary changes that will ensure their operations remain legal when the regulation becomes applicable across Europe.
 It is evident that most HR departments will find it challenging to balance employees’ privacy and the tasks that they must execute in their capacities as HR personnel in the company.

 Use of Privacy Notices

 HR departments will have to confirm that their standards of data processing comply with the requirements.
 They must ensure that employees have sufficient information regarding the processing of their data even if they consented to it.
 The law will necessitate a migration from over-dependence on employment contracts to the adoption of privacy notices.
 Necessary adjustments that HR departments will have to undertake include changing the template contracts for new employees to eliminate consent clauses that conflict GDPR’s legal requirements.
 These new contract templates could potentially make significant reference to the organization’s data privacy.
 The migration from employment contract to privacy notices will not be easy and requires early preparations since it involves other processes of policy formulations as well.

 Some of the current processes are rigid.
 For instance, it is almost impossible to satisfy the condition that consent must be given freely, be specific, unambiguous and informed because currently a worker has to enter into employment contract if they want the job.
 The employers then base their decisions on the implied consent contained in the employment contract to process their personal data.
 According to GDPR, this practice will be unlawful.
 Apart from demanding explicit consent, GDPR also obliges employers to provide information, in clear and simple language, to facilitate transparency and ease of access.
 HR departments, in this case, will have to check and consider the privacy notices and policies against employees’ or candidates’ rights.